Carnival Changing Loyalty Status from Nights at Sea to Amount Spent on Cruises and Credit Card

 A Carnival Mastercard featuring the branding 'FunPoints' and an image of a cruise ship sailing in blue waters with lush green islands in the background.
 The card is placed on a wooden surface, highlighting its travel rewards theme.

-Immediate Reactions – “It’s Not a Loyalty Programme, It’s a Spending Programme”
+Immediate Reactions – “It’s Not a Loyalty Program, It’s a Spending Program”

 The announcement triggered an immediate backlash from many of Carnival’s most loyal cruisers.
 While some welcomed the idea of rewarding onboard spending, the overwhelming sentiment online has been one of disappointment and frustration.